 In these standards, a social work academic staff member is a fully registered social worker with a current annual practising certificate (APC) who holds at least a masters level qualification.
 The social work academic staff member will be employed by the tertiary education provider delivering the programme on a tenured or fixed term contract, for a minimum of 1 semester.
 A social work academic staff member may be employed in a range of academic positions including, but not limited to, programme leader, professional teaching fellow, or lecturer.
-Tutors, or tutorial assistants, however named, enrolled in a higher research degree, who have a minimum of 2 years of supervised social work practice in New Zealand, and who have no responsibility for developing or co-ordinating social work theory, skills or practice course, or responsibility for field education, are exempt from the social work academic requirement to hold a minimum of a master level qualification.
+Tutors, or tutorial assistants, however named, enrolled in a higher research degree, who have a minimum of 2 years of supervised social work theory, skills or practice course, or responsibility for field education, are exempt from the social work academic requirement to hold a minimum of a master level qualification.